The Future of Suburban Senior Centers in Cincinnatti

 A Cincinnati elder law attorney helps seniors to understand what benefit programs and services are available to them in their local area.
 Many seniors need varying levels of help and support, while others simply need assistance with remaining connected to their communities.
 Senior centers can provide a lifeline for older people who are still healthy and living independently but who need to maintain more social connections.
 Unfortunately, Cincinnati.com recently published an article about risks to senior centers in the Cincinnati area.

-If you are getting older and you need help determining what benefits you may be entitled to, including benefits through the Veterans’ Administration or through Medicaid, Zimmer Law Firm is here to help.
+If you are getting older and you need help determining what benefits you may be entitled to through Medicaid, Zimmer Law Firm is here to help.
 Call today to talk with a Cincinnati elder law attorney at our firm to find out about the different kinds of assistance we can provide with securing benefits.

 Considering the Future of Senior Centers in Cincinnati

 According to Cincinnati.com, a popular senior center nearly was forced to shut down recently.
 Anderson Senior Center was managed by a group called Senior Independence, but in early 2016, that group had announced that it would no longer continue management.
 They indicated they would not be renewing the contract they had with Anderson Township, which put the future operations of the senior center in jeopardy.